mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the desire for material things upon finding religious revelation and his happier for it.

-It is worth considering the implications of a culture’s beliefs in terms of what they think of others.
+It is worth considering the implications of a culture's beliefs in terms of what they think of others.
 The Zhodani are likely to view advertising in the Imperium as a crude and rather nasty way of modifying the thinking